dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

 title: "Web Components: How to craft your own custom components"
 description: "Learn how to make web components and leverage them in your applications today."
 date: 2017-02-15 8:30
-category: Technical Guide, Frontend, RxJS
+category: Technical Guide, Frontend, Web Components
 author:
   name: "Prosper Otemuyiwa"
   url: "https://twitter.com/unicodeveloper"